Graduate Seminar (Teaching Mathematics and Statistics)

 policy issues from the Handbook of Operating Procedures (http://admin.utep.edu/Default.aspx?tabid=30181): check out key items in Section II (chapters 1.3.1, 6.3, 6.4) and Section III (4.2, 4.8.2, 4.8.3, 4.8.4, 4.12, 4.14, 4.15, 4.16, 4.17, 4.19.1).

-Also, feel free to refer students to this page: http://www.math.utep.edu/Faculty/lesser/mathtips.html
+And feel free to refer students to: http://www.math.utep.edu/Faculty/lesser/mathtips.html

-Attendance: Attendance is taken and required, and is very important considering that much of this course involves group discussions that are virtually impossible to recreate on one’s own.
-The instructor may count tardiness or early departure as a half-absence or even a full absence, depending on what is missed.
-In general (out of fairness and logistics), late work will not be accepted, and may be subject to a penalty in the rare cases that it is accepted.
+Attendance/Makeup Policy/Military Statement: Attendance is required and taken each meeting using a sign-in sheet and is very important considering that we meet only once a week and much of this course involves beyond-the-book group activities or discussions that are virtually impossible to recreate on one’s own.
+The instructor may count late arrival, early departure, or blatant nonparticipation as a half-absence or even a full absence, depending on what is missed.
+If you miss an exam or assignment deadline without a documented strong excuse (e.g., a doctor’s note) relayed to me (preceded by an email or voicemail as soon as you’re aware of the problem) at the earliest opportunity, the score will be a 0.
+In general (out of fairness and logistics), late work will not be accepted; if it is a borderline violation, late work may be accepted or made up at the instructor’s discretion but is subject to a grade penalty.

-Academic Integrity: As teachers, I trust you especially appreciate that cheating, plagiarism and collusion in dishonest activities are serious acts which erode the university’s purpose and integrity and cheapen the learning experience for us all.
-It is expected that work you submit will represent your own effort (or your own group’s effort, if it is a group project) and will not involve copying from or accessing unauthorized people or resources.
-Violations are unacceptable and will be referred to the Dean of Students Office for possible disciplinary action.
+Academic Integrity: As teachers, you especially appreciate that cheating, plagiarism and collusion in dishonest activities are serious acts which erode the university’s purpose and integrity and cheapen the learning experience for us all.
 Don’t resubmit work completed for other classes without specific acknowledgment and permission from me.
+It is expected that work you submit will represent your own effort (or your own group’s effort, if it is a group project), will not involve copying from or accessing unauthorized resources or people (e.g., from a previous year’s class).
+You must cite references that you do consult, using APA style (American Psychological Association, 5th edition or the brand-new 6th edition) with complete citations even for websites and people you consult: http://libraryweb.utep.edu/db/citing.cfm.
+Violations of the UTEP policy (http://academics.utep.edu/Default.aspx?tabid=23785) may lead to disciplinary action from the Dean of Students (see course #20004 at compliance.utep.edu/training/reviewing.aspx).

-Disabilities: If you have or believe you have a disability that will require accommoda-tions or modifications, you may wish to self-identify by contacting the Disabled Student Services Office (DSSO; 747-5148; East Union Building room 108; slopez@utep.edu; www.utep.edu/dsso/) to show documentation or register for testing and services.
+Disabilities: If you have or believe you have a disability that will require accommodations or modifications, you may wish to self-identify by contacting the Disabled Student Services Office (DSSO; 747-5148; East Union Building room 106; dss@utep.edu; www.utep.edu/dsso/) to show documentation or register for testing and services.
 DSSO will ask you to discuss needed accommodations with me within the first 2 weeks of the semester or as soon as disability is known, and at least 5 working days before an exam.
+You are responsible for making sure I receive any DSSO instructions and letters of accommodation.
 DSSO provides note taking, sign language, interpreter, reader and/or scribe services, priority registration, adaptive technology, diagnostic testing for learning disabilities, assistance with learning strategies/tutoring, alternative testing location and format, and advocacy.
-All information provided to DSSO is kept strictly confidential.
+Information provided to DSSO is kept confidential.